Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

        .Singleton<IEventAggregator, EventAggregator>()
  ```

-The use for those two class will be explained later, but it is convenient to add them right now.
+The use for those two classes will be explained later, but it is convenient to add them right now.

 Finally a longer chunk of code is needed.
 It is a bit more complicated but this code will retrieve all ViewModels in the executing asembly: